Frequently asked questions about user roles and permissions.

 A: There's no permission level for this, but it's possible.
 You can set user permissions to full on the List but edit on the Folder.

-Q: If I remove custom permissions (anything other than View Only) from a guest on a paid plan, will they turn into a free (non-permission-controlled) guest?
+Q: If I remove custom permissions from a guest on a paid plan, will they become a view-only guest?

 A: Yes.
 Be sure their permissions are set to view only in every location they've been invited to.